 Many years ago the Eastern bluebird was one of North Carolina’s most common songbirds.
 However, factors including severe winters, other aggressive birds, and the destruction of bluebird habitats have resulted in the Eastern Bluebird population declining by as much as 90 percent.

-Even though the bluebird has made a strong comeback due largely to conservation efforts, the continuing loss of natural nesting sites and other problems bluebirds face indicate that this bird will always need man’s help to survive.
+Even though the bluebird has made a strong comeback due largely to conservation efforts, the continuing loss of natural nesting sites and other problems bluebirds face indicates that this bird will always need man’s help to survive.

 The Bluebirders of Wake County, a club dedicated to bluebird conservation, shares some ways you can help local bluebirds.

 – Install a nest box with a 1½-inch entry hole.
 Bluebird boxes can be mounted on poles, fence posts, or trees.
-If you have the space, create a bluebird trail by placing a series of the boxes on your property spaced about 300 feet apart.
+If you have space, create a bluebird trail by placing a series of boxes on your property spaced about 300 feet apart.

 – Monitor your nest boxes weekly, removing only starling and house sparrow nests.

 – Supply fresh clean water all year near the boxes.

 – Erect a bluebird feeder and fill it with sunflower heart chips, suet, raisins, and mealworms.

 – Tell your friends about the bluebirds’ plight and encourage them to help.

 The Bluebirders of Wake County was formed in 2006 and works to conserve bluebirds and other cavity nesting wild songbirds protected by the Migratory Bird Treaty Act.